Genivia/ugrep/README.md

                   $ ugrep -Rl '' --ignore-files

-           List  all files containing a RPM signature, located in the `rpm' direc- tory and recursively below up to two levels deeper:
+           List  all files containing a RPM signature, located in the `rpm' direc- tory and recursively below up to two levels deeper (3 levels):

                   $ ugrep -3 -l -tRpm '' rpm/